-After his death, his son Ögedei, Ögedei’s widow, Ögedei’s son (Guyuk) respectively ruled the powerful empire until 1248.
+After his death, his son Ögedei, Ögedei’s widow, and Ögedei’s son (Guyuk) respectively ruled the powerful empire until 1248.
 Its demise came when tensions arose between his descendants Arik Boke and Kublai who each claimed the title of great khan.
 Arik Boke controlled Mongolia while Kublai controlled northern China until he defeated his brother.
 Kublai went on to create the Chinese dynasty Yuan and moved the capital to present day Beijing.
 The Ming army captured Beijing in 1368 and the Mongol royal family retreated to Mongolia where fighting continued for years to come.

 In the center of the square stands a bronze statue of Sükhbaatar astride his horse.
 Sükhbaatar, for whom the square was originally named, is known as the “hero of the revolution”.
 He declared Mongolia’s final independence from China in July 1921.

-Thomas is a famous National Geographic photographer and his wife Carroll Dunham, a religious anthropologist who is an expert on Himalayan cultures.
+Thomas is a famous National Geographic photographer while Carroll is a religious anthropologist who is an expert on Himalayan cultures.
 They have both written several books and have produced several documentaries.
 They currently reside in Katmandu, but have apartments in Mongolia, India, and New Mexico.